Answer all the questions

 The correct answer is:

-⭐ This phrase makes use of alliteration, as the repetition of the "m" sound in "manners" and "my" and the "p" sound in "pride" creates a rhythmic quality.
-The phrase expresses Helena's frustration with her own behavior towards Lysander.
+This phrase uses alliteration.
+The repetition of the "m" sound in "manners" and "my" and the "p" sound in "pride" creates a rhythm and draws attention to Helena’s feelings.
+It shows her frustration with how she is behaving toward Lysander.

 Explanation: